 Yes, no and no

-So we manage to pick the bike up, it's so much easier with another set of hands (lady is probably 60 years old...).
+So we manage to pick the bike up, it's so much easier with another set of hands (lady is probably over 60 years old...).
 Left foot rest is slightly bent, annoying but nothing serious.
 Time to move on.

 After that road becomes normal again.
 I pass trough one or two very scenic villages before arriving to Ticje Polje.

 I was really looking forward to seeing this place.
 From photos I saw while preparing the route it looked amazing.
 I was hoping that there will be enough time for longer visit, to take some nice pictures.
 It was sunset at this point, perfect time for photography.
 Common sense said that I should call it a day and spend the night here.
 Stubborn part of my personality said that "giving up" is not an option.
 Tomorrow is supposed to be a really long day, it wouldn't help if I add even more kilometers.